Ad Blocker Detected

 Pentose phosphate pathway or the phosphogluconate pathway or the hexose monophosphate shunt is a biochemical pathway that occurs in the cytosol of the cells.
 This pathway is similar to the glycolysis in the sense that it is also involved in glucose oxidation.
 The main products of this pathway are NADPH and Pentoses.

-Pentose phosphate pathway occurs in tissues involved in the lipid biosynthesis, such as liver, mammary gland, adipose tissue, adrenal cortex, and in plastids of plants.
+Pentose phosphate pathway occurs in tissues involved in lipid biosyntheses, such as the liver, mammary gland, adipose tissue, adrenal cortex, and plastids of plants.
 Pentose phosphate pathway comprises two phases oxidative phase and non-oxidative phase.

 In the oxidative phase, Glucose-6-Phosphate enters the pathway.
 Glucose 6 Phosphate Dehydrogenase catalyzes the conversion of Glucose-6-Phosphate into 6-Phosphoglucono-∂-Lactone.
 This step is the committed step of the pentose phosphate pathway and the enzyme is an NADP+ dependent enzyme that reduces NADP+ into NADPH (forming NADPH).